-William (Bill) Donovan is co-chair for the Firm’s Class Action group.
+William (Bill) Donovan is co-head for the Firm’s Class Action practice.
 He focuses his practice on trial and appellate litigation, with an emphasis on accounting, consumer class actions, professional liability and complex commercial cases.
 He is an accomplished litigator who has handled bet-the-company litigations and has first-chaired multiple trials and arbitrations.
 He represents Fortune 200 corporations, emerging companies, sharing economy clients, entrepreneurs and technology firms.

 Bill has successfully defended accounting firms, financial institutions and insurance companies in multiple cases through trial.
 He also prosecutes trade secret and unfair competition claims resulting in substantial relief for clients in court and the Financial Industry Regulatory Authority (FINRA) actions.
 Bill has in-depth experience in accounting liability matters and has successfully defended a number of high-profile tax and accounting cases through trial.
 He played a pivotal role in assisting a major telecommunications company in resolving a high-profile investigation into its accounting practices.